 Solid-state batteries are the future, and they represent one of the most promising technological breakthroughs of the 2020s.

 Most people think of solid-state batteries as driving forward the EV Revolution.
 And they will – but they’re about so much more than that.
 Pretty much everything you use every day — your electric vehicle, your smartphone, and your laptop – all use lithium-ion batteries.
 The solid-state battery will revolutionize all those devices, not just EVs.

 This is a multi-trillion-dollar revolution in the making.

 Some of the stock market’s biggest winners in the 2020s will be solid-state battery makers.

 QuantumScape projects as one of those mega-winners.
 But it won’t be alone.
-And in fact, it won’t be the biggest winner in the electric vehicle space.
+And in fact, it may not even be the biggest winner…

 On the date of publication, Luke Lango did not have (either directly or indirectly) any positions in the securities mentioned in this article.